swetlana-spb/hlook/README.md

 # hlook
-A small script for loading data from files .json, .xml or .csv into mysql database.
+A small script for uploading data from files .json, .xml or .csv into mysql database.

 To run the script, you need:
  - python 3.x